FrostyX/infra-docs/bastion-hosts-info.rst

 Location
   phx2
 Servers
-  bastion01, bastion02
+  bastion01, bastion02, bastion-comm01
 Purpose
   background and description of bastion hosts and their unique issues.

 Description
 ===========

-There are 2 bastion hosts in the phx2 datacenter.
+There are 2 primary bastion hosts in the phx2 datacenter.
 One will be active at any given time and the second will be a hot spare, ready to take over.
-Switching between bastion hosts is currently a manual process that requires changes in puppet.
+Switching between bastion hosts is currently a manual process that requires changes in ansible.

+There is also a bastion-comm01 bastion host for the qa.fedoraproject.org network.
+This is used in cases where users only need to access resources in that qa.fedoraproject.org.

-Both bastion hosts have an external IP that is mapped into them.
+All of the bastion hosts have an external IP that is mapped into them.
 The reverse dns for these IPs is controlled by RHIT, so any changes must be carefully coordinated.